 Notification to your Academic Departments alone is not sufficient.
 The date of withdrawal is deemed to be the date that the completed withdrawal form is received by the Registry Department.

 Students that withdraw after this two week window but before the Christmas break will be liable for payment of 25% of fees.

-Withdrawal in term 2 (after Christmas break and before 1st April) will result a payment liability of 50% of the courses fees.
+Withdrawal in term 2 (after Christmas break and before the end of Easter break) will result a payment liability of 50% of the courses fees.